fbpx

 HYBRID MENTAL HEALTH TRAINING FOR YOGA TEACHERS

-Join us in-person to take your yoga teaching to the next level.
+Join us online and in-person to take your yoga teaching to the next level.

 EDUCATION.
 WISDOM.
 COMMUNITY.